GoogleCloudPlatform/spanner-migration-tool/README.md

 The tables created by HarbourBridge provide a starting point for evaluation of Spanner.
 While they preserve much of the core structure of your PostgreSQL/MySQL schema and data, many key features have been dropped, including (non-primary) indexes, functions, sequences, procedures, triggers, and views.
+For DynamoDB, the conversion from schemaless to schema is focused on the use-case where customers use DynamoDB in a consistent, structured way with a fairly well defined set of columns and types.

-As a result, the out-of-the-box performance you get from these tables could be slower than what you get from PostgreSQL/MySQL.
-HarbourBridge does preserve primary keys, but we do not currently translate other indexes.
-If your SQL query performance relies on PostgreSQL/MySQL indexes that are dropped, then the performance of the tables created by HarbourBridge could be significantly impaired.
+As a result, the out-of-the-box performance you get from these tables could be slower than what you get from PostgreSQL/MySQL/DynamoDB.
+HarbourBridge does preserve primary keys.
+If your SQL query performance relies on PostgreSQL/MySQL/DynamoDB indexes that are dropped, then the performance of the tables created by HarbourBridge could be significantly impaired.

 To improve performance, consider adding [Secondary Indexes](https://cloud.google.com/spanner/docs/secondary-indexes) to the tables